18 Quick & Easy Spring Craft Projects

 Create a Topiary for Your Kitchen

-It’s definitely one of those projects that can be used for multiple seasons.
+It’s definitely one of those projects that can be used in multiple seasons too.

 Decoupage Easter Eggs

-What we love most about these decoupage Easter eggs is that they can easily be customized depending on your home decor, they don’t take very long to make and you need only need a few materials to complete them.
+What we love most about these decoupage Easter eggs is that they can easily be customized depending on your home decor.

 Make Spring Bunny Art

-If you’re anything like us, you likely have some scrap fabric hanging out in your sewing bins or closet.
+If you’re anything like us, you likely have some scrap fabric hanging around in your sewing bin or craft closet.

-Creating vintage inspired Spring art like the one we use in our kitchen takes just a few basic supplies.
-And bonus, it can be used in multiple spaces in your home.
+Creating vintage-inspired Spring art like the one we use in our kitchen takes just a few basic supplies.

 You can find all the details about how to create quick & easy Spring bunny art here.